mekas/StudentsApp/readme.md

-#Starting branch
+# Starting branch
-This branch contain initial project template for StudentApp
+This branch contain initial project template for StudentApp.
+You can start working from this project.